Trey Anastasio at Red Rocks, August 1996

 👣

-Same as 1995 — with Whammy II The floor pedalboard continued from 1995 — CAE RS-10 MIDI controller, Ernie Ball volume pedal, Dunlop Crybaby wah, Whammy II, MTI Rotophaser control pedal (until fall), and the CAE Super Tremolo rate pedal.
-The Rotophaser floor control was presumably retired when the unit was swapped for the Motion Sound Pro 3 in the fall.
+Same as 1995 — with Whammy II The floor pedalboard continued from 1995 — CAE RS-10 MIDI controller, Ernie Ball volume pedal, Dunlop Crybaby wah, Whammy II, MTI Rotophaser control pedal (until Fall), and the CAE Super Tremolo rate pedal.
+The Rotophaser floor control was presumably retired when the unit was swapped for the Motion Sound Pro 3 in the Fall.

 06